dblanding/ROS2_live_course/slam.md

 * As a workaround, I will make my own "small house" using Gazebo Building Editor.
 * Launch my dribot in gazebo using `ros2 launch dribot_simulation gazebo_launch.py`
 * Followed this [tutorial](https://classic.gazebosim.org/tutorials?cat=build_world&tut=building_editor#Edityourbuilding) which shows how to construct a house from a floorplan.

+### Conclusion of "Trouble launching Gazebo" problem
+* The aws_robomaker_small_house was so huge that it swamped my puny RasPi4
+* I made my own simple_house world instead
+    * The house world is in its own package: `simple_house`
+        * I had to modify setup.py in the new package to find the world file
+    * This imposes a far lighter load on my RasPi4
+* I found an excellent medium article [Creating a Gazebo Simulation with ROS2 for your own robot](https://medium.com/creating-a-gazebo-simulation-with-ros2-for-your/introduction-8daf6efa12f4) that was very helpful.
+* I launch gazebo with the house world using this script
+    * `ros2 launch dribot_simulation gazebo_house_launch.py`
+    * This also launches ekf node
+    * firing up Rviz `ros2 run rviz2 rviz2` shows that everything works together
+        * laser
+        * camera
+        * diff_drive responds to /cmd_vel
+* Next, I should try adding the option in the launch file to set 'gui': False